International Women’s Day: 5 Best Practices for Equity

 2. Make Decisions Based on Raw Skills, Talent

-There’s a misconception that equity means promoting women as a diversity initiative rather than for her skills.
-“One of the biggest mistakes we can make in supporting female candidates is promoting them only as a diversity candidate,” says Alexander.
+There’s a misconception that equity means promoting women as a diversity initiative rather than for their skills.
+“One of the biggest mistakes we can make in supporting female candidates is promoting them only as a diversity candidate,” says Nidhi Alexander, Chief Marketing Officer at Hexaware Technologies.
 “We empower high-performing women not just because of their gender, but because of their qualifications and results that they have delivered.”

 3. Involve Women in Policy-Making Decisions